Masters Scholarships Sponsored by University of Cambridge , 2025 - 2026

 2. Who can apply for a Master's Scholarship?

-3. How Can I Apply for a Master's Scholarship?
+3. How Do I Apply for a Master's Scholarship?

-You can begin applying for master's scholarships during your final year of undergraduate study, with most applications due several months before the degree begins.
-Some scholarships require that you have an unconditional or conditional offer from a university before applying/ It is always best to start researching and applying as early as possible to maximize your chances of being considered, as many scholarships have application windows in late winter or early spring for the following academic year.
+Start applying for master's scholarships in your last year of undergrad.
+Most are due a few months before the degree starts.
+Some want you to have an offer (conditional or not) from a school before you apply.
+Start looking and applying early to increase your chances since many scholarships have deadlines in late winter or early spring for the next school year.

 5. Can I Work While Studying with a Master's Scholarship?

-Yes, in most cases, you can work while studying with a master's scholarship, but it depends on the specific scholarship's terms, your visa regulations, and your course load.
-Many scholarships allow for part-time work to help with living costs or to gain experience, but you must ensure your work aligns with your scholarship conditions and visa rules, which often limit weekly hours during term time.
+Absolutely, you can work while on a master's scholarship, but it hinges on the scholarship's rules, your visa, and your course load.
+Lots of scholarships let you work part-time to cover living costs or get some experience.
+Just be sure your work fits the scholarship and visa rules, which often put a limit on how many hours a week you can work during the semester.

 6. Are There Scholarships for Online Master's Programs?